August 16-20, 2020 Eurotel Victoria – Les Diablerets, Switzerland

-We are pleased to announce the 12th Leena Peltonen School of Human Genomics 2019 that will take place for the second time in the Swiss Alps, in Les Diablerets.
+We are pleased to announce the 13th Leena Peltonen School of Human Genomics 2020 that will take place for the third time in the Swiss Alps, in Les Diablerets.
 This summer school, named in 2011 after the Finnish geneticist Leena Peltonen (1952–2010), provides a unique opportunity to learn and be inspired by those that have shaped our understanding of human genomics in the past decade.
 Tutors are among the scientific leaders who are advancing the field of human genomics and former students are now at the forefront of much of this research.

 The schedule is highly interactive with presentations by the tutors and students on cutting-edge topics in human genomics.
 The summer school is more akin to a ‘science summer camp’ for graduate students with discussions and debates on the future of human genomics.
 A unique feature is the one-to-one mentoring on all aspects of genomics, including advice on publishing and pursuing an academic research or private sector career.

 The summer school is suitable for scientists and clinicians undertaking graduate studies focused on human genetics and genomics.
 Applications from those who have completed a PhD in another area and have moved into genomics for their postdoctoral studies will also be considered.
 To optimize discussions and interactions, numbers are limited to 20 students.

 AGBT is a proud supporter of The Leena Peltonen School of Human Genomic.